-Hiking the Grand Canyon rim-to-rim in just one day will provide you with an unforgettable experience.
+Hiking the Grand Canyon rim-to-rim in just one day will provide you with an unforgettable experience that requires early planning.

-This type of hike is quite strenuous, but if you are fond of hiking, you’ll regard it as a challenge – one that can be achieved with the right mix of information, training, and guidance.
+This adventure is quite strenuous and requires a hiking training plan.
+If hiking is a huge passion of yours, you’ll regard it as a glorious challenge – one that can be achieved with the right mix of information, exercise, and guidance.
 Keep reading to learn what you need to know to complete a successful rim-to-rim hike in one day.

 Why Hike the Grand Canyon Rim-to-Rim in One Day?